akostrik/net_practice/README.md

 * Local IP
     + `127.0.0.1` ... `127.255.255.254`

-# A switch
+# Network devices
+## Repeaters
+* regenerate signals
+* allow communications across greater distances

+## Hub = multi-port Repeaters
+* facilitates scaling communication between additional hosts
+* everyone receive everyone else’s data

+## Bridge
+* sit between Hub connected hosts
+* have 2 ports
+* learn which hosts are on each side

+## Switch = combination of Hubs and Bridges
+* its primary purpose is switching (moving data within networks)
 * connects devices together in a local network
 * distributes packets to its local network
 * has no interface
 * cannot talk directly to a network outside of its own

-# A router
+* facilitate communication within network
+* multiple Ports
+* learn which hosts are on each port
+* hosts on a Network share the same IP address space

+## Router
+* its primary purpose is Routing (moving data ...)
 * connects networks together
 * separates different networks with the use of multiple interfaces (an interface = a network)
 * the range of possible IP addresses on one of its interfaces must not overlap with the range of its other interfaces
 * the internet behaves like a router

-## Route table
+* facilitate communication between networks
+* provides a traffic control point (security, filtering, redirecting)
+* learns which networks it is attached to
+* know as Routes - Stored in Routing Table

+### Routing Table
+* all networks a Router knows about
+* has IP address in the Networks they are attached to
+* creates the Hierarchy in Network and the entire Internet
+* **Gateway** - each host’s way out of their local Network
-**Routing table** is stored in a router / network host, lists the routes to particular network destinations.
+* **Routing table** is stored in a router / network host, lists the routes to particular network destinations.
-**A route** = 2 fields = the destination of outbound packets + the next hop of the packets.
+* **A route** = 2 fields = the destination of outbound packets + the next hop of the packets.
-**Destination** a network address, the end target of the packets of the host.
+* **Destination** a network address, the end target of the packets of the host.
-**The destination default = The route of default  =** `0.0.0.0/0` a network address, takes effect when no other route is available for an IP destination.
+* **The destination default = The route of default  =** `0.0.0.0/0` a network address, takes effect when no other route is available for an IP destination.
 Uses the next hop address to send the packets without a specific destination.
 Sends the packets to the first network address it encounters.
 Matches any network.
-**Next hop** a network address, the next router interface / inernet inerface on the packet's way.
+* **Next hop** a network address, the next router interface / inernet inerface on the packet's way.
 Every router maintains its routing table with a next hop address.
-NB A destination address of 122.3.5.3/24 sends the packets to the network 122.3.5.0.
+* A destination address of 122.3.5.3/24 sends the packets to the network 122.3.5.0.

 # Solution
 ## Level 1